Saravanannus/sara-capstone-hcp/README.md

 #### 3. ECS Cluster Deployment: ####

-ECS clusters (dev-cluster, stage-cluster, and prod-cluster) are configured with services and containers running on Fargate.
+ECS clusters (dev-cluster) are configured with services and containers running on Fargate.

 #### 4. Networking and Security: